 UVA is considered the unhealthy wavelengths because they penetrate your skin more deeply and cause more free radical damage.
 UVA rays are constant throughout all hours of the day and throughout the entire year.
 UVB, considered the healthy wavelengths that help your skin produce vitamin D, are low in morning and evening, and high at midday.

 So to maximize your vitamin D production and minimize your risk of malignant melanoma, the middle of the day (roughly between 10:00 a.m. and 2:00 p.m.) is the safest time to be out in the sun.
 UVB rays are the most intense, requiring a shorter amount of exposure time to increase vitamin D levels.

 While the exposure to sunlight is the very best way to get the vitamin D you need, there are foods which can help provide some as well.

 - Wild Caught Salmon (and other fatty fish like tuna, mackerel and sardines.
 Not Tilapia.
 Only buy wild caught fish, never farmed.
 If there is no specification, it’s likely farmed.)

-Vitamin D has such a synergistic relationship with other nutrients like calcium, vitamin K, magnesium, and vitamin A that it hangs in a delicate balance with them.
+Another option would be a supplemental form.
+But vitamin D has such a synergistic relationship with other nutrients like calcium, vitamin K, magnesium, and vitamin A that it hangs in a delicate balance with them.
 Supplementing with single nutrients (for example only D3) can easily throw that balance off.
-So, in the case of using a supplement to increase your vitamin D, make sure to only use an organic, whole food supplement like this one from Pure Synergy.
+So, if you choose to use supplements to increase your vitamin D, make sure to only use an organic, whole food supplement like this one from Pure Synergy.
 This will help boost your levels, but keep everything in balance.